cainmagi/FFmpeg-Encoder-Decoder-for-Python/docs/README.md

 ### V1.8 update report:

 1. Provide options (widthDst, heightDst) to let MpegDecoder could control the output size manually.
-To ensure the option is valid, we must use the method `setParameter` before 'FFmpegSetup'.
+To ensure the option is valid, we must use the method `setParameter` before `FFmpegSetup`.
 Now you could use this options to get a rescaled output directly:

     ```python
       d = mpegCoder.MpegDecoder() # initialize